Phở Hùng: Reception

 In 2006, writers for the Portland Mercury said Phở Hùng was "arguably the best all-around place for pho" in the city.
 Lance Chess and Marjorie Skinner said the restaurant "carries on tradition, with hefty portions for cheap" and is among the "more authentic" eateries, "a trait carried out in the entire menu".

 In 2017, Michael Russell of The Oregonian said of Phở Hùng had friendly service but needed "sprucing up".
 He called the broth "fine", with "not quite enough depth of flavor".
 He said the noodles were "nicely cooked, but lacking flavor", and the toppings were sparse.
 Russell said of Phở Hùng 82: "The pho is a standout, with a balanced broth that brings the savory beef more than any individual spice, plus the most fattiest fatty brisket we've found so far."
 He called the broth "well balanced", the beef balls and tripe "good", the noodles "not particularly special", and the ambiance "pleasant and lively".

 Nathan Williams included the Powell Street location in Eater Portlands 2023 overview of recommended restaurants in Creston-Kenilworth.
-Phở Hùng was a runner-up in the Best Vietnamese Restaurant category of Willamette Week's annual 'Best of Portland' readers' poll in 2024.
+Phở Hùng was a runner-up in the Best Vietnamese Restaurant category of Willamette Weeks annual 'Best of Portland' readers' poll in 2024.
 It was a finalist in the same category in 2025.
 The restaurant is one of politician Khanh Pham's favorites.